j-mutter/intercom/README.md

 `redis-cli $INTERCOM_REDIS_CONFIG set intercom-message "hello, world"`

-Integrate intercom into your apps by writing messages to `intercom-message`
+Integrate intercom into your apps by setting the key `intercom-message`

 ```